-The default orders are often not optimal performance-wise.
+The CIF data-based synthesis tool's predefined initial variable orders are often not optimal performance-wise.
 Manually specifying a custom order often requires specialist knowledge and can take quite some time.
 Luckily, there are algorithms that can automatically compute a decent variable order.

-The algorithms all take an initial variable ordering, and try to improve it using a fast heuristic.
+The algorithms all take an existing variable order as input, and try to improve it using a fast heuristic.
 Some algorithms search for a local optimum.
-A better initial variable ordering may then result in a better final variable ordering (a better local optimum), and may also speed up the automatic variable ordering algorithm itself (reaching an optimum faster).
+A better input variable order may then result in a better final variable order (a better local optimum), and may also speed up the automatic variable ordering algorithm itself (reaching an optimum faster).
 Other algorithms search for a global optimum.
 However, the algorithms are all based on heuristics.
 The guarantees that they provide differ, but none of them guarantees that synthesis will actually be quicker.
-In practice however, they typically do improve synthesis performance, especially for larger and more complex models.
+In practice however, using such algorithms can significantly improve synthesis performance, especially for larger and more complex models.